The Heart Stone invites us to fully listen and to communicate from heart to heart.

 One person, when they feel the time is right, when all the road dust is settled, holds the heart stone in their hand, checks the room to see if everyone is ready and when everyone has fallen quiet, starts to fill their heart with gratitude and share the words of gratitude they feel want to be spoken.
 They do this until they deeply feel it in their hearts and when their hearts are over flowing then add a little more for the room and a little more to nature around us and to the stone to charge it up and when it is all overflowing with gratitude, they pass the stone to the person next to them.
 The stone goes round until everyone’s heart is overflowing with gratitude.

 All the hearts of all the people are vibrating on the same frequency.
 Now everyone is ready to deeply listen.
+Now we can carefully weigh our words.
 Now everyone is present.
 Now real magic can be created in the flow of the connections between people.

 This routine of preparation takes a little time to practice to create a good flow.
 I remember how awkward I felt sharing gratitude in a group for the first few times.
 Now it’s hard for me to have a meeting without it.
 It feels so much better.
 Without it I feel something important is missing.
 Also on a practical level, the results of these meetings that start with gratitude are much better than what I ever experienced in any variety of the many thousands of other meetings I have attended so far in my life.